 Sergio Verdú is the Eugene Higgins Professor of Electrical Engineering at Princeton University.
-A member of the Information Sciences and Systems group and the Program in Applied and Computational Mathematics, his research interests are in Information Theory, Data Compression and Transmission.
+A member of the Information Sciences and Systems group and the Program in Applied and Computational Mathematics, his research interests are in Information Theory.

 A native of Barcelona, Spain, Sergio Verdú received the Telecommunications Engineering degree from the Universitat Politecnica de Barcelona, in 1980 and the Ph.D. degree in Electrical Engineering from the University of Illinois at Urbana-Champaign in 1984.
 Conducted at the Coordinated Science Laboratory of the University of Illinois, his doctoral research pioneered the field of Multiuser Detection.

 Sergio Verdú was elected member of the U. S. National Academy of Engineering and the U. S. National Academy of Sciences in 2007 and 2014, respectively.
 He is the recipient of the 2007 Claude E. Shannon Award (the highest award in information theory), and the 2008 IEEE Richard W. Hamming Medal.
-He received the 2000 Frederick E. Terman Award from the American Society for Engineering Education, and the IEEE Third Millennium Medal in 2000.
+In addition, Verdú received the 2016 National Academy of Sciences Award for Scientific Reviewing, the 2000 Frederick E. Terman Award from the American Society for Engineering Education, and the IEEE Third Millennium Medal in 2000.
 In 2005, he received a Doctorate Honoris Causa from the Universitat Politecnica de Catalunya, and was elected corresponding member of the Real Academia de Ingeniería of Spain in 2013.
 He was elected Fellow of the IEEE in 1992.

 In 1998, Cambridge University Press published his book "Multiuser Detection.''
 His papers have received several awards: the 1992 IEEE Donald Fink Paper Award, the Information Theory Outstanding Paper Award in both 1998 and 2011, an IEEE Information Theory Golden Jubilee Paper Award, the 2000 Paper Award from the Japan Telecommunications Advancement Foundation, the EURASIP 2004-2007 Journal of Wireless Communications and Networking Best Paper Award, the 2002 Leonard G. Abraham Prize Award in the field of Communications Systems, the 2007 IEEE Joint Communications/Information Theory Paper Award, and the 2009 Stephen O. Rice Prize from the IEEE Communications Society.